andyljones/megastep/docs/tutorials/minimal-env.rst

     output = heads.output(env.action_space, width)

 You ask for an intake that conforms to the observation space, and outputs a vector of a specified width.
-Similarly, you ask for an output that conforms to the action space, and takes a vector of a specified with.
+Similarly, you ask for an output that takes a vector of a specified width and conforms to the action space.
 Then all that's left to do is to nail one onto the other::

     policy = nn.Sequential(intake, output)